 Some of our provision is offered through withdrawal, like the Catch Up reading recovery programme or specialist literacy classes.
 We offer extra spelling groups, touch-typing and handwriting classes.
 Teaching Assistants support students with SEN in their classes - many of which have a favourable teacher-student ratio.
 We arrange access arrangements in examinations for the students who meet the criteria.
-On four nights a week, there is a hugely popular homework club in our main room, with staff to support as well as a number of computers.
+On four nights a week, there are very popular homework clubs in our main room, with staff to support as well computers for students to work on.

 We also oversee the provision of some more specialist input to support the emotional wellbeing of students, over and above that offered by the school's own pastoral support staff.
 This includes a variety of counsellors and therapists.